Domestic USA Free Shipping on Retail Orders over $120

 How the samples are actually taken is very important – some buyers have their own procedures, others rely on the grower to collect.
 Ideally the sample represents the entire harvest; but as noted above, high variation will be present no matter what.
 Therefore the best solution is an average potency reading.
 This, however, requires combining identical weights taken from flowers from multiple plants – a level of sophistication that is rarely achieved.

 In the end, it’s a game.
-So long as good genetics are chosen, the crop is grown well, and flower quality is high, potency will meet the criteria for market.
+As long as growers choose good genetics, cultivate the crop well, and ensure high flower quality, potency will meet market criteria.

 ATLAS SEED NEWSLETTER